LaurenceW01/plant-database-api/config/GPT files/chatgpt_instructions.md

 See chatgpt_endpoints.md for complete endpoint list.

-## ⚠️ CRITICAL: HTTP Method Requirements
+## ✅ HTTP Method: Plant Search Uses POST

-**Plant Search MUST use GET method with query parameters:**
+**Plant Search uses POST method with JSON body:**
-- ✅ CORRECT: `GET /api/plants/search?q=vinca&limit=5`
-- ❌ WRONG: `POST /api/plants/search` with JSON body
+- ✅ CORRECT: `POST /api/plants/search` with `{"q": "vinca", "limit": 5}`
-- If your tool wrapper defaults to POST, override it to use GET method.
+- This is the natural behavior for OpenAPI clients and ChatGPT's tool wrapper.

 ## Core Capabilities